News and Announcements

 For more information about the bidding process, visit the Bidding and Bidding Strategy section of the EIW Mechanics webpage.

-NOTE: If you are looking for all of the procedures, rules, and policies of EIW in a printable, indexed pdf format, follow the link to the 2013 EIW Guide at the bottom of the 2013 EIW/FIP webpage; the Guide is essentially a compilation of all of the content of the EIW Mechanics webpage.
+NOTE: If you are looking for all of the procedures, rules, and policies of EIW in a printable, indexed pdf format, follow the link to the 2014 EIW Guide at the bottom of the 2014 EIW/FIP webpage; the Guide is essentially a compilation of all of the content of the EIW Mechanics webpage (plus the spreadsheet with the bidding, callback and offer data from 2013's EIW).